 Vegetables.
 Not only should this category be the biggest on your plate, it also should be the most colorful.
 If you have a mix of colors, you’ll probably get the most nutrition out of them.
 Dark green best buys include broccoli, collard, romaine lettuce and mustard greens.
 Frozen versions can often be cheaper without losing nutrition.

 Carrots and tomatoes top the list of good buys in the red and orange vegetable category.
 Some squashes qualify as well.
 Potatoes continue to be the pick in starchy vegetables, but you can up the ante by using sweet potatoes.

 Dairy is another category of which we should be eating less.
 And there aren’t a lot of best buy choices from EWG here.
-Milk is good choice if it’s low fat, otherwise it’s not.
-Look for cheeses that are what we sometimes call “farmers” cheese: cottage cheese, queso fesco and ricotta.
+Milk is a good choice if it’s low fat, otherwise, it’s not.
+Look for cheeses that are what we sometimes call “farmers” cheese: cottage cheese, queso fresco and ricotta.
 The latter two make a good alternative to cream cheese.

 The only EWG best buy in the yogurt department is non-fat plain yogurt.
 That means unsweetened.
 Since most yogurt has added sugar along with a little fruit flavoring, buy the plain stuff then add your own fruit.
 This is a great way to get that fresh fruit every day.
 You can also use canned and frozen fruit.
 Still not sweet enough for you?
 We recommend just a little bit of honey (preferably local).
 Just don’t get carried away.

 You Need Some Oil

 Finally, we have fats and oils.
 Pure vegetable oils are better choices.
 Olive oil has gone up in price as its popularity has risen.
 We’re not a fan of canola oil because of its sometimes fishy smell.
 Corn and soybean oils are best buys as both inexpensive and relatively healthy.